krazov/github-tools/README.md

 Set of NodeJS tools for Github that I wrote for myself in an urgent need.

+Data extracted here can be used in [Github Archive Visualisation](https://github.com/krazov/github-archive-visualisation) tool.

 They are intended to be used in a command line, at the moment as params for `node`.
 There are no plans to make it more user friendly for the time being.

 ## Getting data